One of the biggest challenges for many of us is being continually distracted. The struggle to focus and the cost can be immense.

 1. Get a pen and paper (or an app / electronic notepad if you prefer)

-2. Write down all the unattended stuff, tasks, things on your mind or that you need to do
+2. Spend 5 minutes and write down ALL the unattended tasks, in or on your mind that you need to do

-Your brain is now better positioned to work on anything because it is clear, enabling you to focus better.
-Do this brain dump once a week.
+Do this brain sweep once a week.
 Don’t be tempted to do it every day, or it’ll turn into a daily to-do list, which it is not.
 It’s a regular clear out that helps prevent the accumulation of unattended and incomplete stuff.